wulinyun/documents/english-self-introduction.md

 #   Self-introduction and projects experience

-  Good morning,Sir!
+  Good morning,interviewer!
 It is really my honor to have this

 opportunity for an interview.
 Now I will introduce myself briefly.